 What is a ‘Climb-a-thon’?

 · A climb-a-thon is a fun way to raise money for a good cause.
 Like a walk-a-thon, sponsors donate money to individual participants.
 It's also a fun competition.
 In this case, it’s based on the vertical feet of climbing that you do during the event.
 To bring difficulty into the equation, harder climbs are worth more “calculated distance” than easier climbs.
-Prizes will be awarded to the first place male and to the first place female climbers covering the highest calculated distance.
-A prize will also be awarded to the climber that raises the most money.
+Prizes will be awarded to top fundraisers and top climbers.
+There will also be a prize drawing at the event.